forseti-security/forseti-security/docs/prerequisites/PREREQUISITES-LOCALLY.md

-# Preqrequisites to installing locally
+# Prerequisites to installing locally

   1. [Create a Cloud SQL Instance](#create-cloud-sql-instance)
   1. [Install the protoc compiler](#install-the-protoc-compiler)